 Course Reference Numbers

 Healthcare, herbalism, social justice, community development, ecology, botany, horticulture

-$65 for transportation and entrance to museum and garden tours, and equipment and supplies for garden and medicine-making workshops.
+$50 for entrance to museum and garden tours, and equipment and supplies for garden and medicine-making workshops.

 |2018-07-18||Required fee reduced to $50 (was $65)|